Let's Start with the Backstory

 You should try our awesome vegan mashed potatoes:

 Tender steak tips paired with a soy-free Mongolian sauce made with coconut aminos, ginger, and shiitake mushrooms.

 Mashed Sweet Potatoes

-Can I eat bananas on a paleo diet?
+Can I eat bananas on the paleo lifestyle?

 Some fruits, like the modern banana (which was created by hundreds of years of selective farming), are high in sugar.
 Choose the organic or wild-picked fruit options if you can.